ePrivacy and GPDR Cookie Consent by Cookie Consent

 John's career as a highwayman lasted less than a year.
 In late 1625 he was arrested for the crime of highway robbery on the roads around London.

 John was thrown into prison and, as being a highwayman was a capital crime, his position looked bleak.
 However, luck shined upon John.
-Before he could be brought to trial, Charles I was coronated and proclaimed a general amnesty.
+Before he could be brought to trial, Charles I was crowned and proclaimed a general amnesty.
 John managed to secure himself a partial pardon that at least saved him from the hangman's noose.

 Despite his pardon, John still spent two years in prison, and it was during this time that he wrote some of his most famous verses.